 • 10X more conscientious in fulfilling work obligations

 So how can you best measure cognitive ability in your applicants?
-While resumes and interviews can be helpful for identifying if an applicant possesses the necessary technical skills, the best way to measure cognitive ability skills are through assessments.
+While resumes and structured interview processes can be helpful for identifying if an applicant possesses the necessary technical skills, the best way to measure cognitive ability skills are through assessments.
 Measuring these skills early on in the hiring process will weed out applicants that may look promising on paper, but don’t have the necessary skills to advocate for your brand.
 By hiring employees who demonstrate higher levels of cognitive ability you can increase performance, fit with your culture, and retention.

 What's Next?